pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 * `callback` is the callback to be registered.
 The callback must have 1 argument:
     * `resource` is the new resource which has been created

-#### Coap.new_client_session(destination, port=5683, protocol=UDP)
+#### Coap.new_client_session(address, *, port=5683, psk=None, identity=None)

 Creates a new CoAp Client Session which can be used to communicate with an external CoAp Server.

-* `destination` is the IPv4 Address of the CoAp Server to join.
+* `address` is the IPv4 Address of the CoAp Server to join.
 * `port` is the port of the CoAp Server to join.
-If not set, the default CoAp UDP port 5683 is used.
+If not set, the default CoAp UDP port 5683 is used if no PSK is given otherwise the default CoAp DTLS port 5684 is used.
-* `protocol` is the protocol to use to communicate with the CoAp Server.
-If not set the protocol UDP is used.
-Currently no other protocols than UDP is supported.
+* `psk` is a String representing the Pre-Shared Key to be used for the DTLS connection.
+* `identity` is a String representing the identity value to be used for the DTLS connection.

 #### Coap.remove_client_session(destination, port=5683, protocol=UDP)